Kryptonite (story arc)

-Kryptonite is the name of a story arc written by Darwyn Cooke and Tim Sale that appeared in Superman Confidential, a monthly series that was published from January 2007 and then later cancelled in April 2008 that told stories set in the character's early years of his career.
+Kryptonite is a story arc written by Darwyn Cooke and Tim Sale that appeared in Superman Confidential, a monthly series that was published from January 2007 and then later cancelled in April 2008 that told stories set in the character's early years of his career.
 This arc, the first story from that title, tells the story of Superman's first encounter with kryptonite.
 Artist Tim Sale described the story's theme as "...Superman learning about vulnerability, and one of the ways that he had to learn it, and ultimately the most personal way, was through his relationship with Lois".
 With Superman: Secret Origin, it has been assumed this story arc is not in continuity anymore as of 2010.

 Plot

 From the flashbacks; Kal-El's rocket reaches the Earth, and as it does, a chunk of green rock breaks off.
 It is taken to a temple as a display, where five years later, its stolen by mobsters and set in their courtyard.
 After the mobster is killed by his own wife; she is then killed by their son, Tony Gallo, who appears to be under the influence of the rock.
 As time passes; Gallo grows up into a vile, contemptible person.
 The rock itself, narrating, makes a point that it cannot exist without "him".

 In present-day Metropolis, Superman fights the Royal Flush Gang on a tanker.
 He thinks about how the city sees him as a symbol of hope just as much as he hopes he does not screw up just as the gang causes the tanker to explode.
 Because Superman is not hurt, he wonders if he will ever feel pain.
 Later, Superman and Lois Lane share a meal on the Eiffel Tower, pointing out that he hates not spending enough time with the perfect woman.
 The next day, Perry White meets with Clark Kent, Lois Lane and Jimmy Olsen; after starting dramatic, assigns to the team their next story: the new Metropolis casino from Tony Gallo that might be an illegal front.
 After setting up their undercover location to set up a sting; Lois calls Gallo, who decides to talk to her after realizing who she is.
 Gallo sets up dinner with Lois, thinking the article is of a positive nature, but because Lois has an engagement with Superman, asks to be set up for tomorrow.
 Clark, listening, is happy and goes on patrol that night before seeing Lois, where he finds a village in danger from a volcano.
 He goes to subdue the volcano by going below, but Superman almost drowns in the lava and misses the date with Lois as she is now being taken by Gallo.
 A scared Superman goes to see Ma and Pa Kent and after telling them the story, Pa asks Clark to come to him if it happens again, as Ma can get easily scared.
 Gallo returns Lois home, having a great time, and just as Gallo leaves, Lois sees Superman.